 Semi-metallic brake pads are one the oldest and most common varieties on the market.
 They're made of various metal components and can handle high heat transfer, making them a very durable option.

-Browse all semi-metallic brake pads
+Shop all semi-metallic brake pads

 Organic Brake Pads